curateteaching/digitalpedagogy/keywords/blogging.md

 * Copy of Artifact: Blog hosted on Posner's website on the Wordpress platform.
 As of 2/21/2016 student work is publicly viewable.
 * Creator and Affiliation: Miriam Posner, UCLA

 In this clear, straightforward weekly assignment students submit a 300-400 word blog post that brings course readings in line with media that students encounter in daily life.
 Posts are submitted early in the week in advance of class; Posner instructs students to include some form of media or link that refers to the media item the writer describes, with an explanation of how their experience with the thing relates to the reading.
 Students post two substantial comments on classmates' work.

-The rubric is simple but evaluation is vague<—INTENTIONALLY?: Posner explains what she expects with a link to examples of other students' posts from a previous course.
+The rubric is simple but evaluation is intentionally vague: Posner explains what she expects with a link to examples of other students' posts from a previous course.
 The assignment is tied to her Contract Grading system.
 Posts apparently are marked as complete.
 This assignment would be easy to adapt to many courses, and the focus on student self-evaluation addresses concerns about granular feedback of many blog assignments.

 ### Title of Artifact: "History & Future of the Book"
 ![screenshot](images/blogging-Sample-guidelines.png)